During Cyber Week 2025, AI and agents drove $67 billion in global online sales — influencing 20% of all orders (Salesforce, December 2025).

 1. Machine readability over visual design.
 Schema.org markup, structured data, clean HTML semantics, and llms.txt files that tell AI agents exactly what your business does.
 Your site still needs to look good for humans — but the data layer underneath is what agents consume.

 2. Information co-location over content distribution.
 AI agents prefer pages that consolidate related information in one place.
-Google's SAGE research found this pattern in 35% of agent navigation cases.
+Google's SAGE research found this was the most common shortcut agents used, appearing in 35% of cases (Search Engine Journal, 2026).
 Your pricing, capabilities, differentiators, and proof points should live together on the pages you want agents to cite — not scattered across a blog archive.

 3. Intentional agent access over passive indexing.
 Your robots.txt is no longer just a directive for Googlebot.
 It's a policy document for an expanding universe of AI crawlers.
-OpenAI's Atlas, Perplexity's Comet, Google's auto-browse Chrome — each one has different behavior.
+OpenAI's Atlas, Perplexity's Comet, the agentic capabilities Google is building into Chrome — each one has different behavior.
 Decide which agents you want, and configure access deliberately.

 The Agentic Browsers Are Already Here